 Targa Pipeline Partners (APL) versus Baker Hughes A GE (BHI) Financial Review

-This is a summary of recent ratings and target prices for Targa Pipeline Partners and Baker Hughes A GE, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for Baker Hughes A GE and Targa Pipeline Partners, as provided by MarketBeat.com.

 |